pgspider/influxdb_fdw/README.md

 Contributing
 ------------
 Opening issues and pull requests on GitHub are welcome.
+Test scripts is multiversional for PostgreSQL, works in POSIX context and based on comparing output of SQL commands in psql with expected output text files.

 Useful links
 ------------